nzkarit/chcamp-2022-ads-b-sdr/setup.md

 These are some instruction I put together to get the VM up and running.
 I have been working on on Ubuntu 22.04 Desktop.

 # Install the relevant helper tools for the VM
-1. `sudo apt install virtualbox-guest-utils virtualbox-guest-x11`
+1. Virtualbox `sudo apt install virtualbox-guest-utils virtualbox-guest-x11`
 1. Reboot
 1. Now clipboard, resize etc should work